Joan Walmsley, Baroness Walmsley: Biography

 SKVC Children's Trust, a charity for street children in India (Patron).

-Walmsley (née Watson) married John Richardson in 1966 (divorced 1980).
-She has a son, Adrian and a daughter, Sarah.
-In 1986 she married Christopher Walmsley (who died in 1995).
-She is stepmother to his son and two daughters.
-In 2005, she married Lord Thomas of Gresford, a fellow Liberal Democrat peer, QC and then Shadow Attorney General.
+Walmsley (née Watson) married John Richardson in 1966 (divorced 1980) with whom she has two children.
+In 1986 she married Christopher Walmsley (who died in 1995) being stepmother to his son and two daughters.
+In 2005, she married Lord Thomas of Gresford, a fellow Liberal Democrat peer, KC and then Shadow Attorney General.
 She and her husband are one of the few couples to both hold titles in their own right.

-Her recreations include music, the theatre, gardening, rowing, and "good company".
 She is a member of the Parliamentary Choir and was its chairman from 2004 to 2006.